 What happens if water gets in your walls?

 Water can cause significant damage to your home, including mold and mildew growth, wood rot, and structural irregularities.
-If you have water damage to walls or ceilings, it's important to take action immediately before it gets worse or causes very serious structural damage.
+If you have experienced Water Damage Restoration in South Fulton GA, it's important to take action immediately before it gets worse or causes very serious structural damage.

 What happens if water gets in your walls?